Shotzi Blackheart

-Ashley Louise Alfaro (née Urbanski; born March 14, 1992) is an American professional wrestler.
-She currently performs on the independent circuit under the ring name Shotzi Blackheart – predominantly for Game Changer Wrestling (GCW).
-She is best known for her tenure in WWE, where she performed under the ring name Shotzi and is a former one-time NXT Women's Tag Team Champion.
+Ashley Louise Alfaro (née Urbanski; born March 14, 1992), better known by her ring name Shotzi Blackheart, is an American professional wrestler.
+She is signed to Major League Wrestling (MLW), where she is a former one-time MLW World Women's Featherweight Champion.
+She also performs on the independent circuit.
+She is best known for her tenure in WWE, where she performed as Shotzi.

 Prior to joining WWE, Alfaro performed for various promotions on the independent circuit, such as Shimmer Women Athletes, Evolve, Rise Wrestling, and Shine Wrestling, where she won the Shine Nova Championship.

 Early life

-Ashley Louise Urbanski was born on March 14, 1992 in Santa Clara County, California.
+Ashley Louise Urbanski was born on March 14, 1992, in Santa Clara County, California.
 She is of Filipino descent.
 At age seven, she began doing musical theatre which she would continue into college.

 Professional wrestling career

 Early career (2014–2019)

 Urbanski appeared in underground absurdist promotion Hoodslam as "Missy Highasshit", a parody of Missy Hyatt.